mbarber107/barbos-better-bookmark-organizer/README.md

 ## Features

 ### Core Functionality
+- **🤖 Smart Auto-Tagging** (NEW in v1.1.0): Automatically suggest and apply tags based on URL analysis, domain patterns, and learned user preferences
 - **Review Queue**: Randomly select bookmarks for periodic review to keep your collection organized
 - **Bookmark Organization**: View and manage all your bookmarks in a clean, hierarchical interface
 - **Duplicate Detection**: Find and remove duplicate bookmarks with smart URL normalization